Counterfeit Airplane Parts and Crash Liability

 There are some exceptions to the 18 year limitation set by GARA's statute of repose.
 The statute does not apply if the manufacturer concealed a defect, withheld information, or made a knowing misrepresentation to the FAA regarding the product and the plane's airworthiness.
 This can be difficult to prove, since plaintiffs will need to show the manufacturer's knowledge as well as their concealment, withholding of information, or misrepresentation to the FAA of a material and relevant fact that had resulted in the eventual accident.

 Even the U.S. military, with all of its power and resources, has had a hard time uncovering the use of counterfeit airplane parts and determining their role in crash liability.
-A private citizen needs to grapple with these issues as well as significant limitations on their ability to recover, such as the GARA statute of repose.
+A private citizen needs to deal with these issues as well as significant limitations on their ability to recover, such as the GARA statute of repose.
 A professional's assistance can be helpful in uncovering the use of counterfeit airplane parts.
-Contact a local attorney to schedule a free case review to discuss your claim and learn more about how they can help.
+Contact a personal injury attorney for help right away.